czirakim/NoSleep/README.md

 # NoSleep

-This is a script for keeping the Windows systemfrom sleeping.
+This is a script for keeping the Windows system from sleeping.

 <br> The script is a modified version of this one:
 <br> https://latebits.com/2021/08/17/observium-reporting-with-ansible/